 Keep your property safe with a wide range of home security products, including cameras, motion sensors, doorbells and door locks.
 So you can leave your home knowing that it’s safe while being able to check in real-time what’s happening.

 Home Cinema and Media

 Sadly, Zigbee lacks any products for building a home cinema.
 So if you have a media room, you might want to look at SmartThings as you can easily build an impressive audiovisual set-up with that technology.

 Several apps are available.
 That said, your best option will depend on the hub you choose.
 Aqara, for example, has an excellent app that’s easy to use and programme; and works on smartphones and tablets.

-You can also buy physical controllers that allow you to save/recall scenes.
+You can also buy physical controllers, including the Zemismart Z1 remote that allow you to save/recall scenes.
 These devices are great for controlling lighting, for example, or as a way to turn everything off on your way out.